golang/website/_content/doc/modules/major-version.md

 <!--{
-  "Title": "Developing a major version update", "Path": "/doc/modules/major-version"
+  "Title": "Developing a major version update"
 }-->

 You must update to a major version when changes you're making in a potential new